AlessandroRossi87/project-4-blog/README.md

 ## Validators

 The Index Page, Alert Detail Page, Register Page, Post an Alert Page were run through the [w3 HTML Validator](https://validator.w3.org/).
 There were some errors for trailing slash, misuse of Aria Labels, stray tags and some p elements as child of ul elements and missing alt attributes for images.

-### HTML & CSS
+I was able to correct most of the errors beside the trailing slashes because they happen authomatically in the IDE environment I am using (Codeanywhere) and the alt attributes for the images uploaded through Cloudinary.

 ### Lighthouse Report